 Collaborators could include Stanford faculty, students or fellows, external researchers, or in-country partner organizations.

 Develop an early concept note and budget for the project.
 Stanford Center for Innovation in Global Health Research Director and Professor Steve Luby teaches a 2-day Global Health Research Methods Retreat and also developed this global health scientific writing guide.

 If you are responding to a sponsor’s Request for Proposals (RFP) or Program Announcement, note their deadline for submission.
 Is there sufficient time for you and your collaborators to develop a competitive proposal, AND for you to obtain Stanford approval to submit a proposal?
 Make a go/no-go decision.

-We strongly recommend you schedule a meeting with Global Business Services (GBS), Office of Research Administration (ORA), and the Research Management Group (RMG).
+We strongly recommend you schedule a meeting with Global Business Services (GBS), Office of Research Administration (ORA), and the Research Management Group (RMG) to discuss the scope of your research.
+Talking live with all three administrative groups together, and at an early stage, will streamline your administrative process ahead.
+Please reach out to: email@example.com.
 They will respond with an intake form to help guide a 30-minute consultation, to ensure a smooth administrative process for you.

 In the meantime, please prepare answers to the following questions:

 Indirect costs are also known as Facilities & Administrative (F&A) costs.
 F&A costs are related to expenses incurred while conducting or supporting research, or other externally funded activities, but not directly attributable to a specific project (e.g. space, utilities, administration).